-In the old days Paul and I would have commiserated together.
+In the old days, Paul and I would have commiserated together.
 Just as we would have celebrated a count of 80+.
 (A normal count is 150-400.)
-It’s not that I want to throw myself a pity party or anything, but sometimes it feels good to rant and cry and complain about it to someone who sort of understands.
+It’s not that I want to throw myself a pity party or anything, but sometimes it feels good to rant and cry and complain about it to someone who kind of understands.

 Oh well.
 I guess I’ll just think about the good things about having a dangerously low platelet count:

 - It’s a great excuse to make my guests do all the work when I have a house full of people over for Burns’ Supper in a week’s time